uo-datasci-specialization/c1-intro_data_sci/README.md

 * [Alison Hill](https://twitter.com/apreshill)
 * [Chester Ismay](https://twitter.com/old_man_chester)

-The last two on this list helped design the content for this course and the specialization as a whole, along with [Andrew Bray](https://andrewpbray.github.io) (and are wonderful amazing people that happen to also be good twitter follows).
+The last two on this list helped design the content for this course and the specialization as a whole, along with [Andrew Bray](https://andrewpbray.github.io) (and are wonderful, amazing people that happen to also be good twitter follows).
 This list is not intended to be comprehensive in the slightest.
 There are plenty of other great follows out there that I left off.
 I tried to focus on people who are active and share lots of good resources.

 # Weekly Schedule (Topics, Assignments, and Readings)
 | **Week** | **Theme**                                      | **Topics**                                                                                                              | **Lab**                                                                                           | **Assignment Assigned**                                            | **Assignment Due**                                                      | **Reading**                                                                             |